lihux25/Projects/cnn_tagger_googlecloud/README.md

 <img src="images/hptuning.png" width="1200">
 </p>

  * After couple of other tuning of various parameters, I end up with accuracy over 90% which improves from around 80% accuracy using some initial values.
+The AUC score is over 0.8.

 ## Prediction Service
  * The production level version (v1) of training results are located at gs://cnn-tagger/prod-v1 bucket.
 The exported model is in gs://cnn-tagger/prod-v1/export/Servo/1496207134.